MN0rd/mapper-sayari/README.md

 ### Code conversion table

 The [sayari_codes.csv](sayari_codes.csv) conversion table has already been created for you.
-Most mappings are pretty straigtforward, but considerable work was performed to correctly map the identifier codes as well as the weak indentifier codes into senzing.
+Most mappings are pretty straigtforward, but considerable work was performed to correctly map the identifier codes as well as the weak identifier codes into senzing.

 ![Example of sayari code mappings](images/code_conversion.jpg)